jeffreyvarner/CHEME-2880-S15-MAB-MODEL/README.md

 ####How do we execute the simulation code and what gets returned?
 The model code is executed from the MATLAB command prompt using the __EvaluateModelEquations.m__ script.
 EvaluateModelEquations takes your feeding profile, solves the model equations and calculates the objective function.
 In the MATLAB workspace, the objective function value is held in the variable __objective_value__.
+Your are trying to maximize the objective function.

 The solution of the model equations also gets returned to the MATLAB workspace.
 The simulation time vector is held in the variable __TSIM__. __TSIM__ is a 1 x T row vector, where T is the number of time steps.
 The model concentrations are held in the variable __XARR__. __XARR__ is a 7 x T array, where the rows are different the model species and the columns are the time values.
 The model species are in the order: